 The reason these two long-time adversaries have finally sat down?
 Potential oil and gas.

 What is the maritime border dispute about?

-The eastern Mediterranean off the coast of Israel and Lebanon appears to contain vast reserves of oil and gas.
+The area of the Eastern Mediterranean off the coast of Israel and Lebanon covers about 860 square kilometres and appears to contain vast reserves of oil and gas.